RazorSDU/CerealSolution/README.md

 ## Design Choices
 1. **ASP.NET Core Web API**
-   - Chosen for simplicity, cross-platform development, and built-in support for MVC patterns.
+   - Chosen because of personal experience, and the stability of it.
 2. **Entity Framework Core**
    - Simplifies database operations and migrations.
    - Using **InMemory** mode for unit tests, and **SQL Server** or **LocalDB** for production.